Jonathan Taylor Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 Season Stats

-- Taylor has churned out a team-high 327 rushing yards (65.4 per game) and scored two touchdowns.
+- Taylor has taken 73 attempts for a team-leading 327 rushing yards (65.4 per game) with two touchdowns.

 - The Colts have run 57.2% passing plays and 42.8% rushing plays this season.
 They rank 21st in the NFL in scoring.